CSamboni/image-portfolio/README.md

 ## Setup & Deploy

-Do a find&replace across all files, including .vue files for `portfolio` & `firebaseio.com` & `firebaseapp.com` then replace all of these with your own information.
+Do a `find & replace` across all files, including .vue files for `portfolio` & `firebaseio.com` & `firebaseapp.com` then replace all of these with your own information.

 To deploy to Firebase, change to your Firebase app, you can then run